December 19, 2024

 1. Begin With Conversations: Sit down with all stakeholders: architects, project managers, workplace strategists, IT specialists, and representatives from your teams.
 Encourage open dialogue to uncover pain points, understand how people will move through and use the space, and define what the technology should enable, not just what it should do on paper.

 2. Map Out Real-World Scenarios: Push thinking beyond generic requirements.
 Instead of asking, “Do we need sensors?” consider, “How will sensors improve how teams find meeting rooms or track environmental quality?”
-A scenario-based approach keeps tech decisions tied to real-world human activities and business results.
+A scenario-based approach keeps smart building technology platform decisions tied to real-world human activities and business results.

 3. Designing with Data in Mind: As you plan, consider the metrics you want to measure and the insights you want to gain - and that the technology vendors can fulfill these requirements.
 If you want to optimize energy use, ensure your lighting and HVAC systems can provide analytics on consumption and performance.
 If you need a firm handle on space utilization, choose occupancy and people-counting tools that integrate into a central platform—ones that won’t box you into proprietary dashboards that lock away your data.

-4. Choose Integrated Solutions Over One-Off Gadgets: Resist the lure of the latest shiny gizmo that can’t communicate with your other systems.
+4. Choose Integrated Solutions Over One-Off Gadgets: Resist the lure of the latest shiny gizmo that can’t communicate with your smart building management systems.
 Look for platforms designed to scale and evolve with your needs.
 Aim for adaptability so that if new technology emerges, you can integrate it without tearing your infrastructure apart.

 5. Plan for Connectivity and Infrastructure Early: Network considerations go beyond ample Wi-Fi coverage.
 They should ensure every part of your digital ecosystem can communicate reliably.
 Work with technology experts to build a robust, flexible digital backbone that supports data flows, security protocols, and remote management—now and for the future.